It seems you are offline. Please check your connection and try again.

 3 Come back to this page and refresh the public inbox to watch for new messages.

 4 Read the code, type it in, and you are done.
-If nothing lands, try another line.
+If nothing lands, try another number.

 How to use a Poland number step by step